encoredev/encore/docs/tutorials/uptime.md

 ## 4. Record uptime checks

-In order to notify when a website goes down, or comes back up, we need to track the previous state it was in.
+In order to notify when a website goes down or comes back up, we need to track the previous state it was in.

 🥐  To do so, let's add a database to the `monitor` service as well.
 Create the directory `monitor/migrations` and the file `monitor/migrations/1_create_tables.up.sql`: